 There are two things which cause this: firstly the fact that the Earth’s orbit around the Sun is not exactly circular, so the angular speed of the Earth around the Sun is not exactly constant; and secondly the fact that the axis of spin of the Earth is not at right angles to the plane of its orbit.
-These facts cause the apparent speed of the sun through the sky as it rises and sets, to be not exactly constant from day to day.
-(It is very nearly constant, as the main reason for the rising and setting is the spinning of the Earth, which does continue at a very steady rate - although even this is changing very gradually.)
+These facts cause the apparent speed of the sun through the sky to be not exactly constant.
+(It is very nearly constant, as the main reason for the movement of the sun across the sky is the spinning of the Earth, which does continue at a very steady rate - although even this is changing very gradually.)
 Then each day at the moment when the sundial shows midday, we can look on the clock to see how much the time shown there is before or after 12:00, and over the course of a year, this will give us a graph of the equation of time.
 The usual convention is to represent this value as positive when the sundial is ahead of the clock, but this not always followed.
 (Note: the clock needs to be set to the local mean time zone of the sundial’s location!
 E.g. have the sundial at Greenwich and set the clock to GMT.)

 The sundial can be ahead (fast) by as much as 16min 33sec (around November 3) or behind (slow) by as much as 14min 06sec (around February 12).
 The equation of time has zeros near 15 April, 13 June, 1 September and 25 December, when sundial time and clock time agree.
 There is more explanation, and some images of the graph, on wikipedia.